MakeSchool-Tutorials/We-Sell-Shoes/P05-Gallery-Showcase/content.md

 So we've given it a ```display: grid```, with a ```grid-gap: 10px```.
 This is so theres a little bit of space between each grid item.
 The perspective we've added to the grid is going to help with some 3d transformations on the grid items for a cool interactive effect.

 We then set the number of ```grid-template-columns``` to ```repeat(auto-fill, minmax(200px.
 1fr))``` which makes the columns repeat as many times as there is space, and gives each item the ability to be as tall as we want.
 We do this same thing for rows, by setting it to auto-rows which creates as many rows as needed.

+If you want to become a master of CSS grid, I reccomend: http://cssgridgarden.com/

 ## Continue on